Imoustak/Dockerventure/Docker_Ninja_tricks-Dockerventure_Part_3/README.md

 `docker rm` \
 `docker build` \
 `docker images` \
-`docker push` \
+`docker push`

-So I ll move forward to other more sneaky commands.
-If you want to check how the previous Docker commands can be used in actions check my 2 previous posts [Exploring the Docker world - Dockerventure Part 1]()  & [Taming the Docker beast - Dockerventure Part 2]()
+So I 'll move forward to other more sneaky commands.
+If you want to check how the previous Docker commands can be used in action check my 2 previous posts [Exploring the Docker world - Dockerventure Part 1]()  & [Taming the Docker beast - Dockerventure Part 2]()

 ### docker --version

-Quite self explanatory, shows you the currently installed version.
+Quite self explanatory, shows the currently installed version.

 ### docker rmi

-Used to delete docker images, more or less similar to `docker rm` but for images instead of containers
+Used to delete docker images.
+More or less similar to `docker rm` but for images instead of containers

 ### docker exec